 Now, this sounds cheesy, but trust me when I say that the one thing many parents want is a day spent with their children where they aren’t responsible for the proceedings.
 Kill two birds with one stone here: lift the burden of planning an event from his shoulders, and gift both yourself and him with some good old-fashioned quality time.

 Think about the things that make both of your hearts sing.
 Do you both like movies?
 Check out a marathon event at your local theatre.
 Love a good drink?
 There are whiskey bars all over the country that will provide a tasting day.
 Maybe you’re both into cars?
-There’s a Beach Hop happening most weekends somewhere along the coast, or experiences to be purchased behind the wheel of a classic V8.
+There’s a Beach Hop happening most weekends somewhere along the coast, or you could create memorable experiences together behind the wheel of a classic V8 with a car diffuser to set the mood.

 The most important thing is that this gift comes from the heart, not how much it costs.
 So, trust your gut, and take the time to show your dad how much he’s loved.